Havarti-Party/hr-atx58-fec-havarti/README.md

 # Getting Started

-To explore the Havarti Party, follow the instructions below
+To explore the project, follow the instructions below.

 ### Prerequisites